-James L. Sawyer represents clients in all areas of U.S. customs and international trade laws and regulations, including tariff classification, valuation, origin determination and marking, Free Trade Agreements, and duty preference programs.
+James L. Sawyer counsels clients in all areas of U.S. import laws and regulations, including tariff classification, valuation, origin determination and marking, Free Trade Agreements, and duty preference programs.
 He chairs the firm’s Customs and International Trade Team and is the Regional Partner in Charge of the firm's Chicago office.

 James partners with clients to evaluate import compliance issues and duty savings opportunities, balancing business realities with the establishment of effective internal control processes and solutions to meet an importer’s legal obligations.
 James’ experience includes: